valsr/puppet-vjava/README.md

 ### What vjava affects

-* JRE/JDK installations
+- JRE/JDK installations
-* JAVA home path/variable
+- JAVA home path/variable
-* Default Java run-time association
+- Default Java run-time association

 ### Setup requirements

-N/A
+This module depends on **valsr-vcommon** to provide v_ensure_packages.
+See [www.github.com/valsr/puppet-vcommon](www.github.com/valsr/puppet-vcommon) for explanation of what this functions does (TL;DR it provides ability to specify package versions to be installed via hiera).

 ### Beginning with vjava